osagha/arhu299/pages/syllabus.md

 ### Important Dates
 Before Mar 14, please schedule a meeting with me to talk through project ideas.

-* Mar 14: Turn in one paragraph on your project proposal.
+* **Mar 14**: Turn in one paragraph on your project proposal.
 If you have multiple ideas, do a short paragraph for each.
-* Apr 11: Turn in a half page, more fleshed out version.
+* **Apr 18**: Turn in a half page, more fleshed out version.
 Start to include some details about technologies, challenges, and/or social impact.
 (Worth 5% out of the full 20%.)
-* May 7: Final due date for project proposal.
+* **May 13**: Final due date for project proposal.

 ## How to Succeed in This Class